Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

       be "urn:scte:scte35:2013:bin" as defined in [[!SCTE214-3]].
 A binary SCTE-35 payload is carried in the message_data field of a DASHEventMessageBox.
-If a splice point is signaled, media tracks MUST insert an IDR frame at the time corresponding to the event presentation time.
+If a splice point is signaled, media tracks MUST insert an IDR sample at the time corresponding to the event presentation time.

       5h.
 It may be necessary to add filler samples to avoid gaps in the CMAF track timeline.
-This may be done using EventMessageEmptyBox (8 bytes) with 4cc code of "emeb" or "embe".
+This may be done using EventMessageEmptyBox (8 bytes) with 4cc code of "emeb" or "embe" defined in ISO/IEC 23001-18.

       5i.
 If ID3 tags are carried, the DASHEventMessageBox MUST be formatted as defined in [[=aomid3=]].